ssokolow/quicktile/docs/commands.rst

 Switch focus to the next workspace, by the :abbr:`WM (Window Manager)`'s internal numbering.
 Do not move any windows.

+For users who have laid out their workspaces in a row or column, this is equivalent to :ref:`workspace-go-right` or :ref:`workspace-go-down`, respectively, with the possible exception of wrap-around behaviour.

 .. image:: diagrams/png/workspace-go-next.png
    :alt: diagram

+.. _workspace-go-prev:

 ``workspace-go-prev``
 ^^^^^^^^^^^^^^^^^^^^^